What is College Credit Plus (CCP)?

 Students of non-public, non-chartered schools and home-schooled students must complete and submit paperwork to the Ohio Department of Education declaring their intent to participate in CCP by April 1, 2015.
 The form will be available at www.education.ohio.gov in the very near future.

 The Shawnee State University application for CCP can be downloaded from this website.
-The application deadline is expected to be April 24, 2015.
+The application deadline is April 24, 2015.

 College Credit Plus Pathways

 Students who are interested in CCP are expected to be informed about how they might acquire 15 or 30 college credit hours while also earning high school credit.
 Check with your high school guidance counselor for published pathways.
 Shawnee State has prepared a Pathways document that includes courses from our General Education Program requirements, which are general courses that apply to the greatest number of majors and transfer most easily.
 Students are encouraged to review the Shawnee State University catalog for the major they are interested in pursuing or contact the college to which they plan to transfer to determine the most applicable courses.